-- 4.2.20 National planning policy for Gypsy, Traveller and Travelling Showpeople is set out in the National Planning Policy Framework and Planning Policy for Traveller Sites and we will expect all new sites to meet the requirements of national policy.
+- 4.2.18 National planning policy for Gypsy, Traveller and Travelling Showpeople is set out in the National Planning Policy Framework and Planning Policy for Traveller Sites and we will expect all new sites to meet the requirements of national policy.
 New pitches and plots should have adequate utility services and amenity space, safe turning space and parking and be in areas with reasonable access to schools, health services and local services.
-Travelling showpeople sites may also need space for related business storage. - 4.2.21 The Guildford borough Traveller Accommodation Assessment (TAA) 2017 found that there was an accommodation need for Gypsies, Travellers and Travelling Showpeople for a mix of tenures for both public and private sites.
+Travelling showpeople sites may also need space for related business storage. - 4.2.19 The Guildford borough Traveller Accommodation Assessment (TAA) 2017 found that there was an accommodation need for Gypsies, Travellers and Travelling Showpeople for a mix of tenures for both public and private sites.
 Small-scale traveller sites are supported as we believe these will better integrate with the locality.
-Where larger sites exist, we will support reconfiguration and improvements to the overall living conditions. - 4.2.22 The identified traveller accommodation target is set out in Policy S2 (3).
-Sufficient sites are identified allocated within the Local Plan to meet the target based on the accommodation need identified in the TAA (2017) for 4 permanent pitches for Gypsies and Travellers and 4 plots for Travelling Showpeople up to 2034.
+Where larger sites exist, we will support reconfiguration and improvements to the overall living conditions. - 4.2.20 The identified traveller accommodation target is set out in Policy S2 (3).
+Sufficient sites are allocated within the Local Plan to meet the target based on the accommodation need identified in the TAA (2017) for 4 permanent pitches for Gypsies and Travellers and 4 plots for Travelling Showpeople up to 2034.
 There are also sufficient allocated sites to make provision for 8 permanent pitches to meet potential additional need of households of unknown planning traveller status.
 These allocated sites are for a mix of tenures and provided on a number of small sites and as part of larger development sites to help create sustainable and mixed communities.

-- 4.2.23 Whilst tThe needs of Gypsies, Travellers and Travelling Showpeople who do not meet the Planning Policy for Traveller Sites planning policy definition fall outside this target allocation,.
+- 4.2.21 The needs of Gypsies, Travellers and Travelling Showpeople who do not meet the Planning Policy for Traveller Sites planning policy definition fall outside this target.
 However, in order to meet their assessed needs, as demonstrated through the TAA (2017) findings, we will seek to provide 41 permanent pitches for Gypsies and Travellers and 4 permanent plots for Travelling Showpeople who do not meet the planning policy definition.
-A total of 59 Gypsy and Traveller pitches (net) and 8 Travelling Showpeople plots (net) have been identified in the site allocation policies.
-We will also seek to make provision for 8 permanent pitches to meet potential additional need of households of unknown planning traveller status.OurThe TAA (2017) found no evidence of need for a transit site within our borough.
-The Council will keep this position under review and, should the need for a transit site arise, will work with neighbouring authorities to address the issue of transit sites if necessary. - 4.2.24 Sites allocated for 'Gypsy and Traveller pitches (sui generis)' shall be considered for use by "Gypsies and Travellers" as defined by Planning Policy for Traveller Sites and/or for those who do not meet that definition, according to their needs as identified in the council's Traveller Accommodation Assessment (2017) (and any updates) and in accordance with Planning Policy for Traveller Sites (or any updates which may be issued in the future).
-In addition to Local Plan site allocations, Gypsy, Traveller and Travelling Showpeople accommodation is required within development sites of 500 homes or more, whilst there remains a need in Guildford Borough, to help create sustainable, mixed communities with suitable accommodation for all.
+A total of 57 Gypsy and Traveller pitches (net) and 8 Travelling Showpeople plots (net) have been identified in the site allocation policies.
+The TAA (2017) found no evidence of need for a transit site within our borough.
+The Council will keep this position under review and, should the need for a transit site arise, will work with neighbouring authorities to address this. - 4.2.22 Sites allocated for 'Gypsy and Traveller pitches (sui generis)' shall be considered for use by "Gypsies and Travellers" as defined by Planning Policy for Traveller Sites and/or for those who do not meet that definition, according to their needs as identified in the Council's Traveller Accommodation Assessment (2017) (and any updates) and in accordance with Planning Policy for Traveller Sites (or any updates which may be issued in the future).
+In addition to Local Plan site allocations, Gypsy, Traveller and Travelling Showpeople accommodation is required within development sites of 500 homes or more, whilst there remains a need in Guildford borough, to help create sustainable, mixed communities with suitable accommodation for all.
 The loss of pitches or plots will be strongly resisted.